 How may funds be used?
-Funds can be used for PD&E, Design and Construction/CEI.
+Funds can be used for PD&E, Design, ROW, and Construction/CEI.

 What type of funding supports this program?
 Federal and State "Other Arterial Funds" including FDOT District Dedicated Revenue (DDR).
-In some cases, MetroPlan Orlando TMA funds are applied to these priority projects.
+In some cases with MetroPlan Orlando approval, TMA funds are applied to these priority projects.